 The Group's approach to managing liquidity is to ensure cost effective continuity in funding and trading liquidity.
-Funding liquidity is maintained through the use of the US\$ revolving credit facilities, capital leases, operating leases and trade financing.
+Funding liquidity is maintained through the use of the US\$ revolving credit facilities, finance leases and trade financing.
 Trading liquidity is maintained by an effective spread between the counterparties with which the Group enters into derivative transactions.